Hmmm, Pinterest for Business? Really?

 4.)
 Create Pins for Pinterest:

-Pinterest is a visual search engine, which means you have to create beautiful and attractive pins.
+Pinterest is a visual search engine, which means you have to create attractive pins.
 The pin images have to be vertical (see the example photo below).

 The ratio should be 2:3 – for example, 1000 x 1500 pixels.
 Here are other 2:3 ratio sizes: